-Holualoa Inn Estate offers spectacular ocean views, 30 acres of lush, well-tended gardens, 5,300 Kona Coffee trees, a custom-tiled mosaic pool and hot tub, finely appointed guest rooms and suites, rooftop and garden gazebos, and attentive service in the spirit of Aloha.
+Holualoa Inn Estate offers spectacular ocean views, 30 acres of lush gardens, 5,300 Kona coffee trees, a custom-tiled mosaic pool and hot tub, finely appointed guest rooms and suites, rooftop and garden gazebos, and attentive service in the spirit of Aloha.
 Originally built as a private residence in the late 1970’s, Holualoa Inn is a true escape to home.
 Guests enjoy unmatched service and exceptional lodging only a short drive from Kailua Kona, Hawai’i.

 Perched at 1,400 feet on the cool slopes of Mt.
-Hualalai, the Estate resides in harmony among fragrant flower gardens, tropical fruit and Kona coffee trees, culinary herb gardens, and rustic walking trails.
-Early Hawaiian footpaths wind through the estate and along green pastures rich with sweet guava and liliko’i.
-The entrance is lined with avocado and mango trees, and a riot of red torch ginger beckons you up to the pineapple gardens.
-Continue along the lava path to the fruit orchard, past the nursery and up to Malulani Pavilion for an infinity view out over the blue Hawaiian sea.
+Hualalai, the estate resides in harmony among fragrant flower gardens, tropical fruit, coffee trees, culinary herb gardens, and rustic walking trails.
+Early Hawaiian footpaths wind through the estate and along green pastures.
+The entrance is lined with avocado and mango trees, red torch ginger and pineapple.
+A lava path winds to the fruit orchard, past the plant nursery and up to Malulani Pavilion for an infinity view of the vast Pacific Ocean.

-Throughout the Inn, Old Hawai’i is masterfully echoed.
+Throughout the inn, Old Hawai’i is masterfully echoed.
 The original eucalyptus floors have been restored with care.
-Designed for indoor-outdoor living, the Great Room features select works from local artists, a player piano, traditional Polynesian furniture, stunning sculptural accents, a working fireplace and sweeping garden views.
-Facing the gardens and rows of Kona Coffee trees, the covered lanai is complet with rockers and a daybed to relax and take in the sweeping views.
-The rooftop gazebo is a favorite for both morning coffee and evening sunsets.
+Designed for indoor-outdoor living, the Great Room features works from local artists, traditional Polynesian furniture, stunning sculptural accents and a working fireplace.
+The covered lanai is complete with rockers and a daybed to relax and take in the sweeping views.
+The rooftop gazebo is a favorite for morning coffee and sunsets.

 Art & History